Every NYC Resident Now Eligible For In-Home COVID Vaccine, De Blasio Says

 NEW YORK (CBSNewYork) — In an effort to make it easier for New Yorkers to get vaccinated, the city is coming to you.

-All New York City residents can make an appointment for an at-home COVID shot at their convenience.READ MORE: Fear Of Needles Stopping You From Getting A COVID Vaccine?
-Meet Buzzy, A Device To Help Overcome Needle-Phobia
+All New York City residents can make an appointment for an at-home COVID shot at their convenience.READ MORE: New York's COVID State Of Emergency Over, But City Officials Caution Unvaccinated People

-READ MORE: Rockland County Hosting COVID Vaccine Clinic At Ballpark In Effort To Reach 70% Vaccination Goal

 ‼️📣Starting today, ANYONE can request a vaccination in their home.
 This is great news!
 It's really never been easier or more convenient to get this lifesaving vaccine.

-Note: Editor’s note: This story was first published on Wednesday, June 23.